Home Travel Tips How to get an ABN?

 The fastest way to update your information or cancel your ABN is online using the myGovID app.

-Depending on your situation, three tax rates are possible:
+Depending on your situation, different tax rates are possible:

 You will be considered a tax resident as soon as you have your main residence or live more than 6 months per year in the country at the same address.